FabianTerhorst/coreclr-module/docs/articles/getting-started/async.md

 });
 ```

+> [!TIP]
+> You can mix AltAsync events with Alt events.<br>
+> If you already know your function won't require async operations you can use an Alt event to avoid thread switching.

 ## API call thread safety

-In C# using `await` commonly leads to a thread switch, but there are few APIs, that are only safe to call from the main thread.<br>
+In C# using `await` commonly leads to a thread switch, but there are few APIs that are only safe to call from the main thread.<br>
-To use those APIs safely from any thread you can use the special safe API version from AltAsync class, or use a helper functions, that allow you to call some code on the main thread.
+To use those APIs safely from any thread you can use the special safe API version from AltAsync class or use a helper function which allows you to call some code on the main thread.

 Here's the list of non thread-safe APIs, that should be used with one of the ways below:
 * Alt.CreateVehicle